abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 {% highlight c# linenos %}
 // C#
-// Define an enumeration with three constants, explicityly setting the values of the constants. enum FooType
+// Define an enumeration with three constants, explicitly setting the values of the constants. enum FooType
 {
 	Foo = 0,